-The basic idea of stop work is to limit the number of turns of the barrel arbor so that it is stopped before the mainspring is fully wound.
-Looking at the figures from patent 31457 reproduced here you can see in Fig 3, which is a view looking down on the barrel h, that a small gear wheel i is attached to the barrel arbor h1 and engages with a smaller gear wheel k.
+The purpose of stop work is to limit the number of turns of the barrel arbor so that it is stopped before the mainspring is fully wound.
+Looking at the figures from patent 31457 reproduced here you can see in Fig 3, which is a view looking down on the barrel h, that a small wheel i is attached to the barrel arbor h1 and engages with a smaller wheel k.
 The wheel k is free to turn with the wheel i on the barrel arbor as the watch is wound.

 Crown wheels; Non-IWC one part and IWC two part

 The answer probably lies in the figures in the patent.
 Figures 1 and 2 show the barrel bridge and the crown and ratchet wheels, and Tölke and King, perhaps being German speakers and the patent being in French, or perhaps seeing only the figures and not the text of the patent, thought that figures 1 and 2 were the main object of the patent; a natural assumption to make.
 However, it is figures 3 and 4 that show the stop work device that the title states is the principal object of the patent.